Jerry Yester: Biography

 Yester was born in Birmingham, Alabama, United States, and grew up in Burbank, California.
-He formed a duo with brother Jim Yester, the Yester Brothers, and starting playing folk clubs in Los Angeles in 1960.
-When Jim enlisted in the army, Jerry joined The New Christy Minstrels, and then, in 1963, the Modern Folk Quartet.
-The MFQ released two albums in the next two years, and Yester also branched out into other recordings, playing piano on The Lovin' Spoonful's "Do You Believe in Magic" in 1965.
+He formed a duo with brother Jim Yester, the Yester Brothers, and started playing folk clubs in Los Angeles in 1960.
+When Jim enlisted in the army, Jerry joined the New Christy Minstrels, and then, in 1963, the Modern Folk Quartet.
+The MFQ released two albums in the next two years, and Yester also branched out into other recordings, playing piano on the Lovin' Spoonful's "Do You Believe in Magic" in 1965.

-The MFQ split up in 1966, and Yester began work as a solo artist and as a producer, with his wife Judy Henske, his brother Jim's band the Association, The Turtles, and Tim Buckley, for whom he produced Goodbye and Hello and Happy Sad.
-The following year he joined The Lovin' Spoonful, replacing Zal Yanovsky, whom he also later worked with as producer, but in 1968, the Spoonful split up for 23 years.
+The MFQ split up in 1966, and Yester began work as a solo artist and as a producer, with his wife Judy Henske, whom Yester married in 1963, his brother Jim's band the Association, the Turtles, and Tim Buckley, for whom he produced Goodbye and Hello and Happy Sad.
+The following year he joined the Lovin' Spoonful, replacing Zal Yanovsky, whom he also later worked with as producer.
 In 1969, Henske, Yester and Yanovsky put together the cult album Farewell Aldebaran, on which Yester played nearly a dozen different instruments.
 The following year Yester and Henske formed a new band, Rosebud, but the band dissolved in 1971; the couple then divorced.

-Yester continued to work as a producer and/or arranger on albums by The Turtles, Pat Boone, Aztec Two Step, and Tom Waits, and in the 1970s, also performed with the Association and the re-formed Modern Folk Quartet.
-In the mid 1980s, he moved to Hawaii and formed a dance band called Rainbow Connection with his brother Jim, and Rainbow Rastasan (Rainbow Page).
+Yester continued to work as a producer and/or arranger on albums by the Turtles, Pat Boone, Aztec Two Step, and Tom Waits, and in the 1970s, also performed with the Association and the re-formed Modern Folk Quartet.
+In the mid-1980s, he moved to Hawaii and formed a dance band called Rainbow Connection with his brother Jim, and Rainbow Rastasan (Rainbow Page).
 In 1988, the MFQ began periodic touring of Japan, and have since recorded seven CDs for Japanese labels, including one (Wolfgang) using the music of Wolfgang Amadeus Mozart.

+In 1990 Yester released a solo album, Just Like Big Time Only Smaller.

-In 1991, both Yester brothers joined a re-formed Lovin' Spoonful and Yester subsequently resided in the area of Harrison, Arkansas, where he produced and arranged in his own studio, Willow Sound.
+In 1991, both Yester brothers joined a re-formed Lovin' Spoonful with Butler and Boone.
+Yester would sing some of the band's songs and play keyboards and guitar.
+Yester subsequently resided in the area of Harrison, Arkansas, where he produced and arranged in his own studio, Willow Sound.
+At Willow Studios Yester would produce the album Stick and Stones May Break My Bones but Names will Never Hurt Me by the No-Neck Blues Band at the studio in 2001.

+On October 6, 2017, one day before Yester was arrested, he released a solo album titled Pass Your Light Around.